DFE-Digital/architecture/governance/governance-and-design.md

 A design pack with the conceptual / logical design sections completed is required.

 ### Physical design assurance
 Physical design assurance ensures proportionate review of your technical designs takes place.
-Your [Architecture Partner](/service-offer/our-service-offer/) will work with you to agree the most appropriate route to review and endorse your physical design, which may involve one or more of the following activities:
+Your [Architecture Partner](../../service-offer/our-service-offer/) will work with you to agree the most appropriate route to review and endorse your physical design, which may involve one or more of the following activities:

 #### Technical Design Authority (TDA)
 TDA considers and approves physical designs.
 The membership includes architects and technical specialists from different domains, including representation from IT Security Assurance, Cloud Operations and IT Service Management.

-To attend TDA, you must submit a completed [TDA security checklist](../documents/security-checklist.xlsx) and a [design pack](../documents/design-pack.docx) with the conceptual, logical and physical design sections completed.
+To attend TDA, you must submit a completed [security checklist](../documents/security-checklist.xlsx) and a [design pack](../documents/design-pack.docx) with the conceptual, logical and physical design sections completed.

 #### Technical Show and Tells
 It may be more appropriate for your project to bring architects and team members together for a technical Show and Tell.
 These are a great way to provide support, challenge and design assurance in a less formal setting.
 As with other assurance activities, any resulting decisions and actions will be logged on the Architecture RAID log and added to the weekly architecture communications.

 #### Peer review (physical)
 If there is a very minor change to a design or the solution is not complex, then a peer review with architects and technical specialists may be a more appropriate way of reviewing the change.
-Your [Architecture Partner](/service-offer/our-service-offer/) will help ensure this takes place.
+Your [Architecture Partner](../../service-offer/our-service-offer/) will help ensure this takes place.

 ## Further guidance